-Why Most of Your Sales Team Don’t Care About Hitting the Sales Target
+Why the Sales Team Don’t Care About Your Target

 You’re not alone if you sometimes get the impression that your sales team don’t care about the “bigger picture”.

 Not so long ago a study was carried out to try and work out what it was that genuinely motivates people at work.

 As part of this study a large selection of managers and their staff were asked to put in order of importance a list of key motivators for employees.

 First of all the managers were asked to rate the list with regards to what it was that they thought motivated their team – marking them one to ten – and then after that, each member of the manager’s team were asked to look at the same list and rank in order of importance what it was that actually motivated them.